hmc-cs111-fall2014/what-is-a-DSL/context-free.md

 ##  Who is this programming language for?

-The ContextFree programming language is for artists to create particular pieces of art programatically.
+The ContextFree programming language is for artists to create particular pieces of art programmatically.

 ## What is easy to do in this language?
 Why is it easy?